tav/gitfund/mvp/app/page/gitfund.md

 We will initially be using Espians LLP, our existing legal entity, to operate GitFund.
 But once GitFund has been successfully running for a few years, we will look to separating it out into an independent non-profit.

+#### What will happen if you don't raise your target?

+Hopefully there will be enough interest in supporting the open source ecosystem for us to raise our target.

+But if by the end of the year we still haven't reached it, then, depending on the amount raised and our costs (especially with regards to legals and compliance), we will either:

+* Continue with the project — albeit delivering it at a slightly slower pace than expected.

+* Put the project on hold and cancel any further payments from our supporters.
+In which case, we will of course leave all of the GitFund code we'd developed till then as open source.

 #### How will the 0% platform fee work?

 Unlike most crowdfunding sites, we will not be charging a platform fee on GitFund.
 This is possible due to a number of reasons: